yapariel/yapariel/README.md

  <h1>Hi there!
 I'm Ariel</h1>
-<p>Im John Ariel Yap, Passionate about all things in IT and eager to explore every corner of the industry, I am a student of Information Technology who is always on the lookout for new and exciting challenges.
+<p>Im Passionate about all things in IT and eager to explore every corner of the industry, I am a student of Information Technology who is always on the lookout for new and exciting challenges.
 With a love for developments, graphics, and anything that brings technology to life.</p>

  - <img src="https://media2.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="31"> I’m currently learning ReactJs.
 ### Tech Stack